 Data from a Xenical and cyclosporine drug interaction study indicate a reduction in cyclosporine plasma levels when Xenical was coadministered with cyclosporine.
 Xenical and cyclosporine should not be simultaneously coadministered.
-Cyclosporine should be administered 3 hours after the administration of Xenical [see Dosage and Administration (2), Warnings and Precautions (5.1), and Adverse Reactions (6.2)].
+Cyclosporine should be administered 3 hours after the administration of Xenical [see Dosage and Administration (2), and Warnings and Precautions (5.1)].

 Fat-soluble Vitamin Supplements and Analogues

 Data from a pharmacokinetic interaction study showed that the absorption of beta-carotene supplement is reduced when concomitantly administered with Xenical.
 Xenical inhibited absorption of a vitamin E acetate supplement.
 The effect of Xenical on the absorption of supplemental vitamin D, vitamin A, and nutritionally-derived vitamin K is not known at this time [see Clinical Pharmacology (12.3), and Warnings and Precautions (5.1)].

-Hypothyroidism has been reported in patients treated concomitantly with Xenical and levothyroxine postmarketing [see Adverse Reactions (6.2)].
+Hypothyroidism has been reported in patients treated concomitantly with Xenical and levothyroxine postmarketing.
 Patients treated concomitantly with Xenical and levothyroxine should be monitored for changes in thyroid function.
 Administer levothyroxine and Xenical at least 4 hours apart [see Dosage and Administration (2)].

 Vitamin K absorption may be decreased with Xenical.
 Reports of decreased prothrombin, increased INR and unbalanced anticoagulant treatment resulting in change of hemostatic parameters have been reported in patients treated concomitantly with Xenical and anticoagulants.
-Patients on chronic stable doses of warfarin who are prescribed Xenical should be monitored closely for changes in coagulation parameters [see Clinical Pharmacology (12.3)].
+Patients on chronic stable doses of warfarin or other anticoagulants who are prescribed Xenical should be monitored closely for changes in coagulation parameters [see Clinical Pharmacology (12.3)].

 A pharmacokinetic study, where amiodarone was orally administered during orlistat treatment, demonstrated a reduction in exposure to amiodarone and its metabolite, desethylamiodarone [see Clinical Pharmocology (12.3)].
 A reduced therapeutic effect of amiodarone is possible.
 The effect of commencing orlistat treatment in patients on stable amiodarone therapy has not been studied.

 Convulsions have been reported in patients treated concomitantly with orlistat and antiepileptic drugs.
-Patients should be monitored for possible changes in the frequency and/or severity of convulsions [see Adverse Reactions (6.2)].
+Patients should be monitored for possible changes in the frequency and/or severity of convulsions.

 USE IN SPECIFIC POPULATIONS